top of page

 Alternative: PCA Skin Smoothing Toner with AHA and zero alcohol, parabens or fillers.
 Medical-grade, gives that ‘drying out’ feeling but is actually healing and treating oily skin and breakouts.

 Eyelash curlers.
-Whatever brand and whatever kind will damage your lashes, put strain on the root making them weaker and break the lashes.
+Whatever brand and whatever type will damage your lashes, put strain on the root making them weaker, and break the lashes.

 Alternative: Let us pamper your lashes and make them healthier, naturally.
 Book a Keratin Lash Infusion for a fully vegan lash treatment that will lift and curl, infuse a hydrating treatment, heal, increase volume through plant-based keratin and create a darker lash through a deep henna tint.